AP source: White Sox near $43M, 6-year deal with Jimenez

 Jimenez’s deal would nearly double the previous high for a player with no major league service: Scott Kingery’s $24 million, six-year contract with Philadelphia before 2018 season.

 Jimenez was optioned to Triple-A Charlotte on March 13.
-If he the 22-year-old is kept in the minor leagues for the first 20 days of the season, it would push back his free agent eligibility by one year until after the 2025 season.
+Ifthe 22-year-old is kept in the minor leagues for the first 20 days of the season, it would push back his free agent eligibility by one year until after the 2025 season.

 Jimenez was a key part of the trade that sent pitcher Jose Quintana to the crosstown Cubs during the 2017 season.
 Jimenez hit .337 with 22 homers and 75 RBIs at Double-A and Triple-A last season.